 This model replaces the earlier FT-757GX.

 30 years ago I owned a Yaesu 757gx.
 I loved that radio.
 I was studying for my ham ticket.
 I never could get the Morse code so I modified the rig to work on 11 meters.
 I lived in Washington, DC. a mile north of the White House in a seven story apartment building.
 The manager let me put up a tall antenna on the roof.
 With the 757gx I was able to talk all over our nation's capital.
 I loved the sound of SSB on 11 meters and I could talk all around the world when the conditions were right.
 The radio also had a general coverage receiver so I could listen to short wave stations.
 I sold my Yaesu 757gx to a friend at work who was a ham.
 I think he still has it. i wish I had never sold it.
 Now that there is no Morse code requirement I am again studying for my ham ticket and have been looking online to see if I could find a 757gx for sale.
 They have not made this rig in years but I see a number of them on eBay..
 The build quality was so good I'm sure it would make an excellent classic ham radio today.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-757GX II.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FT-757GX II.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-757GX II might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-757GX II is around: